saltlas/ursula/README.md

 You will need to create an account on [Google Cloud](https://cloud.google.com/) and recieve your free trial credits.
 If you have already used up all of your free trial credits, you will need to set up payment with Google Cloud for this module to work.

 Once done, you will need to create a project using [Cloud Speech-to-Text API](https://console.cloud.google.com/apis/api/speech.googleapis.com/), and then [use those credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) to set up Google Cloud CLI on your machine.
+Once done, `pip install google-cloud-speech` and run `gcloud auth application-default login` from the project directory.
 If the project gives you errors about permissions and credentials when it tries to access Google Cloud API, you've done this step wrong.

 ### config.json